10 Snakes Which Prey On Eggs

 Image owner: Thai National Parks – CC BY-SA 4.0

-Blandford’s bridle snake is one of dozens of harmless snakes that quietly go about their business in the forests of southeast Asia without an ounce of attention from mankind.
-It’s in the same family as the Indian wolf snake (Lycodon aulicus), and has been observed in almost all regions of Thailand.
-Blanford’s bridle snake was previously thought to eat geckos, but a 2020 study revealed that they ate bird eggs exclusively.
-These included puff-throated bulbul, Abbott’s babbler, and white-rumped shama eggs.
+Blanford’s bridle snake is one of dozens of harmless snakes that quietly go about their business in the forests of southeast Asia without receiving an ounce of attention from mankind.
+It belongs to the same genus as the Indian wolf snake (Lycodon aulicus), and has been observed in almost all regions of Thailand, as well as Cambodia and Vietnam.

 The study was a big one, covering 7 years (2013-2019), 23 different species, and 478 nests in total.
-Blandford’s bridal snake turned out to be the third most important bird nest predator of any animal, not just among snakes.
+Blanford’s bridal snake turned out to be the third most important bird nest predator of any animal, not just among snakes.
 The species accounted for 13% of nest raidings, and for certain species they particularly favour, the total was probably higher.

 6 Central African egg-eating snake